6.8 Media literacy and safe use of new media

+The Project You decide on the Internet (Proyecto Tú decides en Internet), of the Spanish Agency for Data Protection (Agencia Española de Protección de Datos), is intended for young people and their parents and teachers to raise awareness about the importance of making good use of the Internet.
+It offers tools, teaching materials and information and guidance for parents and teachers on how to prevent dangers on the Internet without depriving young people of the potential of digital media.
 For its part, the Screen Friends Initiative (Iniciativa Pantallas Amigas) promotes the safe use of new technologies in childhood and adolescence, with information activities and awareness about the inherent dangers in the digital environment.
 They put awareness and prevention campaigns in place in collaboration with multiple public institutions (en colaboración con múltiplesinstituciones públicas), between the national Administration, Universities, municipalities and Autonomous Communities.
 The Ministry of Education and Vocational Training (Ministerio deEducación y Formación Profesional), through its portal of School Coexistence (Convivencia Escolar), it offers a list of links of interest related to cyber-bullying (enlaces de interés relacionados con el ciberacoso).

-In the area of the Autonomous Regions we find initiatives such as the programme to use cyber- bullying prevention and safe use of ICT (Programa uso prevención del ciberacoso y uso seguro de las TIC), which aims to be a tool to help teachers and the rest of the educational community to know how to prevent and act against cases of Cyber-bullying among the students.
+In the area of the Autonomous Regions we find initiatives such as the programme to use cyber- bullying prevention and safe use of ICT (Programa Laguntza programa contra el acoso y ciberacoso), which aims to be a tool to help teachers and the rest of the educational community to know how to prevent and act against cases of Cyber-bullying among the students.

 - See inspiring principles of the law in its preamble, third principle concerning the "development of skills necessary for the knowledge society, ensuring access for all to information and communication technologies", p.
 7.

 - "Information and Communication Technologies will also be a key tool in the training of teachers and in the learning of citizens throughout life, by enabling them to reconcile training with personal or work obligations and, they will also be in the process management."
 LOMCE, Preamble, XI.

 - Art.
 6 bis on Distribution of competencies; Art.
 24 on the organization of the first cycle of Compulsory Secondary Education; Art.
 25 about fourth-year organization of CSE; Art.
 34 bis on the organization of first and second baccalaureate courses; and art.
 111 BIS on ICT.

 - Joint Working Group attached to all Technical Cooperation commissions.

-Developed within the Teaching Digital Competence Conference coordinated by INTEF, it describes in a standardized manner the digital competence of teachers in 5 areas (Information and Information Literacy, Communication and Collaboration, Creation of Digital Content, Security and Troubleshooting), 21 competencies and 6 comptence levels (A1 – C2).
+- Developed within the Teaching Digital Competence Conference coordinated by INTEF, it describes in a standardized manner the digital competence of teachers in 5 areas (Information and Information Literacy, Communication and Collaboration, Creation of Digital Content, Security and Troubleshooting), 21 competencies and 6 comptence levels (A1 – C2).
 It is based on the DigComp Framework 2.0 Digital Competence for Citizenship, in relation to the Digital Agenda 2020.